-(1) BlackRock, Inc. (BlackRock) reports sole voting power with respect to 4,144,621 shares and sole dispositive power with respect to 4,253,199 shares.
-This information is based on a Schedule 13G filed by BlackRock on February 3, 2023.

-(2) B. Thomas Golisano, a current director, is the sole member of GO EK Ventures.
-GO EK Ventures and Mr. Golisano have the sole power to vote or to direct the vote of, and sole power to dispose or to direct the disposition of, 11,105,070 shares of common stock underlying the Series C preferred stock.
+- (1) BlackRock, Inc. (BlackRock) reports sole voting power with respect to 4,124,191 shares and sole dispositive power with respect to 4,204,845 shares.
+This information is based on a Schedule 13G filed by BlackRock on January 31, 2024. - (2) GO EK Ventures IV, LLC ("GO EK Ventures") and B. Thomas Golisano, the sole member of GO EK Ventures, have the sole power to vote or to direct the vote of, and sole power to dispose or to direct the disposition of, 11,526,730 shares of common stock underlying the Series C preferred stock.
 The Series C preferred stock is convertible at any time into shares of our common stock at a conversion rate of 10 shares of common stock for each share of Series C preferred stock held by GO EK Ventures.
-The amount shown also includes 137,100 shares of common stock issuable upon conversion of 13,710 shares of Series C preferred stock issuable on April 15, 2023 as a dividend payable in kind.
 For purposes of determining the percent of beneficial ownership of GO EK Ventures, the shares of common stock underlying the Series C preferred stock are included in the outstanding share amount.
 This information is based on a Schedule 13D/A filed by the reporting persons on October 4, 2022 and Section 16 reports filed with the SEC by GO EK Ventures and Mr. Golisano.
-41,075 shares over which Mr. Golisano has direct beneficial ownership are included above and reported below in "Beneficial Security Ownership of Directors, Nominees and Executive Officers."

-(3) George and Renee Karfunkel each reports shared voting and shared dispositive power with respect to 4,490,145 shares of our common stock.
+Includes 47,348 shares held directly by Mr. Golisano. - (3) George and Renee Karfunkel each reports shared voting and shared dispositive power with respect to 4,490,145 shares of our common stock.
 The amount shown includes Mr. Karfunkel's presently exercisable options to purchase 37,579 shares of our common stock and 500,000 shares of our common stock owned by the Chesed Foundation of America, a charitable foundation controlled by Mr. Karfunkel.
-This information is based on a Schedule 13D/A filed by Mr. and Mrs. Karfunkel on January 14, 2021 and Section 16 reports filed with the SEC by Mr. and Mrs. Karfunkel.

-(4) This information is based on a Schedule 13D/A filed on August 3, 2020 by the following reporting persons who have agreed to act as a "group" within the meaning of Section 13(d)(3) of the Exchange Act: K.F.
+This information is based on a Schedule 13D/A filed by Mr. and Mrs. Karfunkel on January 14, 2021 and Section 16 reports filed with the SEC by Mr. and Mrs. Karfunkel. - (4) This information is based on a Schedule 13D/A filed on August 3, 2020 by the following reporting persons who have agreed to act as a "group" within the meaning of Section 13(d)(3) of the Exchange Act: K.F.
 Investors, LLC (KF Investors) reports sole voting and sole dispositive power with respect to 5,044,023 shares; Momar Corporation (Momar) reports sole voting and sole dispositive power with respect to 3,139,741 shares; Marneu Holding Company (Marneu) reports sole voting power and sole dispositive power with respect to 614,041 shares; United Equities Commodities Company (UECC) reports sole voting and sole dispositive power with respect to 1,519,646 shares; 111 John Realty Corp (111 John) reports sole voting and sole dispositive power with respect to 170,000 shares; Moses Marx reports sole voting power and sole dispositive power with respect to 2,353,687 shares, which includes 50,000 shares held directly and indirect ownership of 1,519,646 shares held by UECC, 614,041 shares held by Marneu and 170,000 shares held by 111 John.